Finding a Quality Breeder for Your Next Service Dog

 And this one on expressing your preference (if you have one)http://rufflyspeaking.net/puppy-buyer-etiquette-slightly-continued-expressing-preferences/

 The environment plays such a large role in what the puppy becomes that any testing done at such a young age is only useful as an evaluation for what parts of socialization the breeder has missed.
 At 49 days the pups are at their most malleable stage.
-An example of this are adult dog behaviours that are not innate, but are learned.
+An example of this are adult dog behaviors that are not innate but are learned.
 Good working dogs are developed from tiny puppies.
 Their early experience and training are carefully tailored to what they will be doing as an adult.
 Hence the need to make a continuous training plan for your puppy.

 What about mixed breed puppies?
 Aren’t they healthier than purebred dogs?

 Hybrid vigour is a myth.
 When breeding two breeds of dog together both breeds are part of the same species and therefore the result is not a hybrid.
 A hybrid occurs when two different species intermix.
 Like a mule is a cross between a horse and donkey.
 When talking about mixed breed dogs, breeding two different breeds together may result in more genetic variety in some individuals, while in others that have similar health issues, may result in dogs that have the same or higher risk of health issues than the parents.
 So the pup as an adult dog might have less risk, same risk or higher risk than their parents for temperament and health issues.